magikghost/recur-macOS/Plugins.md

 ## SoundReactPlugin

 Listens on the input to a USB soundcard and sends modulation values to the rest of r_e_c_u_r.
-See the docs on Sound Reactivity for further details.
+See the docs on Sound Reactivity (wiki Pages menu) for further details.

 ## WJSendPlugin